Crypto Asset Recovery

 Here's an example, taken from Strongcoin's website:

 In this case, a single user has 6 different private keys.
-The paper wallet includes a public address, and encrypted version of the private key and a balance at the time that the paper wallet was generated.
+The paper wallet includes a public address, an encrypted version of the private key, and a balance at the time that the paper wallet was generated.

 You could enter the public address into a blockchain explorer to get the current balance stored on each private key.